 An accounts payable clerk is responsible for processing all the invoices for a company and processing all payments.
 They might typically handle utility bills, product or inventory invoices, employee expense accounts, and reimbursements.
 Some accounts payable clerks also assist with payroll.
 Accounts payable clerks must be familiar with accounts payable practices, general accounting procedures, and have a good working knowledge of relevant accounting software, such as QuickBooks.

-Accounts payable clerks need to be organized, have excellent attention to detail, strong communication skills, and good problem-solving skills.
-They might have to resolve payment discrepancies and disputes and must be comfortable working with vendors and suppliers.
-Some accounts payable clerks also provide administrative support to a company or private office by maintaining inventory files, financial documents, and ensuring the safety and confidentiality of employee records and other financial documents.
+Accounts payable clerks need to be organized, have excellent attention to detail, strong communication skills, and great problem-solving skills.
+They might have to resolve payment discrepancies or disputes and must be comfortable working with vendors and suppliers.
+Some accounts payable clerks also provide administrative support to a company or private office by maintaining inventory files and financial documents and ensuring the safety and confidentiality of employee records and other financial documents.